 labour camps in the surrounding area.
 When Auschwitz was liberated, the soldiers were confronted with a horrifying sight: emaciated people who had survived the horror were crouching next to thousands of corpses; many of them were too weak to go to meet their liberators.

 For almost five years, people were tortured, tormented and murdered in the concentration camp: above all Jews, but also Poles, Sinti and Romanies, Soviet prisoners of war

 In 1996, the then German president, Roman Herzog, declared 27 January as a national day of remembrance in Germany.
 He said that the day should be observed as a "thoughtful hour in the midst of everyday work”; every year on this day, the German Bundestag

-holds a memorial ceremony.
+ceremony.
 People remember the many millions of people who were persecuted, tortured and murdered under Nazi rule.
 Flags are put at half-

 mast on public buildings as a sign of commemoration.

 You can find information on Auschwitz, which is now a memorial site, at this address: www.auschwitz.org.pl